 We may hold on to our most inner thoughts at the thought of losing someone we love.
 Growing up my parents seemed to be immortal.
 When my mother passed, I couldn’t imagine her not being in my life.

 As a child, I wasn’t encouraged to explore the possibilities that I might have to deal with illness or death.
 I was completely shielded from anything to do with death.
 In my twenties, when I was faced with losing someone close to me, I didn’t cope very well.
 Just thinking about it, scared me half to death.

-Considering death is inevitable and is our only one certainty in life, I believe we need to talk about it more; bring it into the conversation.
-We should all be encouraged to talk about death as part of the bigger picture of the cycle of life, instead of it being something that’s hidden away.
+Considering death is inevitable and is our only one certainty, it would be good to talk about illness and death, to bring it into the conversation.
+We should be encouraged to talk about death as part of life, instead of it being something that’s hidden away.

 Being able to talk about death in this way, won’t make it seem so scary when the time comes.
-Today, my beliefs have given me a positive focus on the process.
+Today, my beliefs give me a positive focus on the process.
 I’m not seeing death as something traumatic or final.
 I still believe our loved ones stay around us, they’re just not physically with us.

 I don’t feel scared to let go of what I have had and have known for years.
 I want my father to be at peace.
 In the last few months that is and has always been my priority.